i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/administration/authentication/websso-WEBSSO.md

 ### Step 3: Configure client addresses

-If you leave both fields blank, all IP adresses will be allowed to access the i-Vertix interface.
+If you leave both fields blank, all IP adresses will be allowed to access the i-Vertix IT Monitoring interface.

-- **Trusted client addresses**: If you enter IP addresses in this field, only these IP addresses will be allowed to access the i-Vertix interface.
+- **Trusted client addresses**: If you enter IP addresses in this field, only these IP addresses will be allowed to access the i-Vertix IT Monitoring interface.
 All other IP addresses will be blocked.
 IP addresses must be separated by commas.
 - **Blacklist client addresses**: These IP adresses will be blocked.
-All other IP addresses will be allowed to access the i-Vertix interface.
+All other IP addresses will be allowed to access the i-Vertix IT Monitoring interface.

 ### Step 4: Configure the Apache web server

 You must configure the Apache module allowing authentication with the identity provider.
-Once this configuration is done, you must modify the i-Vertix configuration for Apache in order to allow access only to authenticated users.
+Once this configuration is done, you must modify the i-Vertix IT Monitoring configuration for Apache in order to allow access only to authenticated users.

 1. Edit **/etc/httpd/conf.d/10-centreon.conf** and search for the following block: